Diary of Lindsay Robert Turner, 1917-1918 (Vol. 2) - Part 3

 very moment be speeding on

-our way North en route for
+our way North en Route for

-the frontier and by land.
+the frontier and England.
 We

 are however destined to spend